top of page

 Hard work doesn't fix the wrong direction.

 Burnout, indecision, overwhelm, and stalled momentum are rarely the real problem.
-They’re symptoms of a single underlying cause: a gap between what you truly value and how you’re actually spending your time, energy, and leadership.
+They’re symptoms of a single underlying cause: a gap between what you truly value and how you’re spending your time, energy, and resources.
 I help clients to close that gap.

 Shelby Chambers brand strategist